ritish05/EOG-React-Assessment-/README.md

-# EOG-React-Assessment-
+## Create React App Visualization

-This is a coding assessment for EOG resources.
+This assessment was bespoke handcrafted for ritish.

+Read more about this assessment [here](https://react.eogresources.com)